 Running Scripts on OpenVPN Connect and Disconnect

-Running OpenVPN Client for Windows using script file allows you to mapping network drives to servers shares when starting VPN connections.
+OpenVPN Client for Windows using script file allows you to mapping network drives to servers shares when starting VPN connections.
 There are other options, such as running login scripts, printer redirects, or automated updating.
-This tutorial shows the installation and application of OpenVPN connection scripts.
+This tutorial shows the installation and the usage of OpenVPN connection scripts.

 How to do it